GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

 ## Challenges
 - Challenge 0: Setup & Requirements
    - Before we can hack, you will need to set up a few things.
+   - Run the instructions on our [Environment Setup](../../faq/howto-setup-environment.md) page.
 - Challenge 1: Create Managed Instance Groups
    - Use managed instance groups to create an HTTP Load Balancer backend.
 - Challenge 2: Setup Your HTTP Load Balancer